erkaminski/mental-health-workplace-ml/README.md

 pip install -r requirements.txt
 ```

 ---

 ## 📝 Notes

-- The dataset is based on self-reported survey data
+- Data comes from self-reported survey responses
-- The model captures associations, not causal relationships
+- The model shows relationships, not cause and effect
 - Results may not generalize beyond the tech industry

 ---

 ## 🚀 Next Steps

 - test additional models
 - include more features
 - validate results on other datasets
 - deploy the model as an API